Welcome, welcome, gather ‘round. We’re diving into the depths of SaaS marketing. It’s a glorious place to be.

 – Ameet Mehta, Founder of SyndicationPro

-Done well, a SaaS marketing strategy focusing on quality content can help your SaaS business to drive brand awareness, build authority, find and educate new users, win more click-throughs to your website, and increase product engagement.
+Done well, a SaaS marketing strategy focusing on quality content, localized content marketing, and various content pieces relevant to your audience can help you drive brand awareness, build authority, find and educate new users, win more click-throughs to your website, and increase product engagement.

 If you need any more convincing that content marketing should be top of your list, consider that close to 90% of B2B marketers prioritize their audience’s informational needs over sales messaging, and 96% work with a content marketing strategy.